 Dr. Jordi Monés

 Dr. Jordi Monés is an M.D., Ph.D., Ophthalmologist, Macula and Vitreorretinal Specialist and Researcher.
-Since 2007, he has been the Director of the Institut de la Màcula and the Director, principal investigator and one of the founder governors of the Barcelona Macula Foundation: Research for Vision since 2011.
+He is the Director of the Institut de la Màcula and the Director, Principal Investigator and one of the founder governors of the Barcelona Macula Foundation: Research for Vision.
 Member of COMB 22.838.

 Dr. Monés earned his degree and his PhD cum laude in Medicine and Surgery at the Universitat de Barcelona, Spain.
 He specialized in Ophthalmology at the Centro de Oftalmología Barraquer, Universitat Autònoma de Barcelona from 1986-1989.
 He completed his Research Retina Fellowship at the Massachusetts Eye and Ear Infirmary (MEEI) at Harvard University, Boston, USA in 1990 and 1991 and a Clinical Retina Fellowship at the Hospital San José at the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), Mexico in 1992.